A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 Does Fennel Tea Have Calories?

 Fennel team does not have any noticeable calories in it.
 Technically there may be a calorie or so in the tea but it’s not enough to really be of any concern.
+In fact, most fennel seed teas will have zero calories on their nutritional information because they don’t meet the threshold it requires them to put calories on the nutritional info.

 While there may be a negligible amount of calories it’s not something that you should worry about and not something that is really going to affect your overall diet in any way.